rclone/rclone/docs/content/rc.md

 This takes the following parameters:

-- srcFs - a remote name string e.g. "drive:" for the source
+- srcFs - a remote name string e.g. "drive:" for the source, "/" for local filesystem
 - srcRemote - a path within that remote e.g. "file.txt" for the source
-- dstFs - a remote name string e.g. "drive2:" for the destination
+- dstFs - a remote name string e.g. "drive2:" for the destination, "/" for local filesystem
 - dstRemote - a path within that remote e.g. "file2.txt" for the destination

 **Authentication is required for this call.**